mshafer1/nginx_rtmp_stream_failover/README.md

         - scale: '-1:-1' # don't change scale
           url: rtmp://a.rtmp.youtube.com/live2/... # example.
 Replace "..." with your stream key
           interface_grep: 'eth*' # Make sure to use Ethernet port
-        - scale: '-1:720' # tell ffmpeg to downscale to 720p and calculate the width
+        - scale: '-2:720' # tell ffmpeg to downscale to 720p and calculate the width such that it's divisible by 2
           url: rtmp://b.rtmp.youtube.com/live2/.../?backup=1 # example.
 Replace "..." with your stream key
           interface_grep: 'wlan*' # Make sure to use Wi-Fi connection
   children: